awwaiid/thelackthereof/Code_Selectors.md

     'editable' => true,
   ));

 that way it could assign things in reverse-order... cause we are really going to want to know, as a 'row', what attributes we currently have given the context of "view -> timesheet".
-Plus the above selectors are just the "contained in" selectors, we might also want class, id, immediate-child, sibling, etc (just think of all the [http://www.w3.org/TR/REC-CSS2/selector.html css2 selectors]).